playframework/playframework/documentation/manual/Migration23.md

 export SBT_OPTS="$SBT_OPTS -Dsbt.jse.engineType=Node"
 ```

-An interesting feature of sbt-web is that it is not concerned whether you use "javascripts" or "stylesheets" as your folder names.
+A feature of sbt-web is that it is not concerned whether you use "javascripts" or "stylesheets" as your folder names.
 Any files with the appropriate filename extensions are filtered from within the `app/assets` folder.

 A nuance with sbt-web is that *all* assets are served from the `public` folder.
 Therefore if you previously had assets reside outside of the `public` folder i.e. you used the `playAssetsDirectories` setting as per the following example: